 To them, news that Warren Buffet’s Berkshire Hathaway has acquired a stake in Barrick Gold Corp, one of the world’s largest gold mining companies, presents a temptation.
 If Buffett who has always said nasty things about gold has now bought a gold mining stock, can they also catch up on the gold rally by doing the same?

 There is a good fund – DSP Gold Mining Fund – for Indian investors looking to bet on gold mining stocks.
 This is a feeder fund which channels your money into the Blackrock World Gold Fund, which has a very well-regarded natural resources team that cherry-picks the best gold mining stocks from across the world.
 Trailing returns on DSP Gold Mining Fund look impressive today – a 1-year gain of 56%, 3-year CAGR of 23% and 5-year CAGR of 21% as of August 17, 2020.

-But before investing on the strength of this alluring recent performance, it helps to understand that gold mining stocks (and funds that invest in them) are very different animals from physical gold investments (via gold ETFs).
+But before investing on the strength of this alluring recent performance, it helps to understand that gold mining stocks (and funds that invest in them) are very different animals from physical gold investments (via gold ETFs in India).

 Gold ETFs perform the role of portfolio diversifier by shielding your returns from the worst of stock market falls.
 But gold mining funds, like other thematic equity funds, are essentially short-term return boosters.
 They deliver high returns in short bursts for investors who know when to enter and exit them.
 But they don’t do much good to your portfolio as a long-term holding.